omnivector-solutions/jobbergate/fake-sbatch/README.rst

 =============
- Fake Sbatch
+ Fake sbatch
 =============

-An stupid app that pretends to be sbatch.
+A testing utility that returns ``sbatch`` output assuming a certain failure percentage.

 By default, ``fake-sbatch`` will fail 10% of the time (for testing error cases).